YX-HCI/YX-HCI.github.io/_pages/about.md

 I am passionate about exploring how people interact with the world in a multimodal and natural way, with rich perceptions and emotions.
 And as a result, how we can enable people to have more unique and wonderful experiences in the way they interact with the world.
 I hope to work on this idea on the way to pursuing further study and feel more confident than ever to make it happen.

+My hobbies contain Tennis (Singles Final Four at NEU), Writing, Hiking, Painting and Meditating :)

-This is the direction I am passionate about, something I think is meaningful, and something I will stick to.
+[//]: # (This is the direction I am passionate about, something I think is meaningful, and something I will stick to. )